excaliburjs/ludum-46/README.md

 2. Navigate into the root directory `ludum-46` in your favorite command line tool

 3. Run the install to download the tools

         npm install

-3. Run the following (only needed once or if the submodule is changed) commands to setup the git submodule
+4. Run the following (only needed once or if the submodule is changed) commands to setup the git submodule

         git submodule init
         git submodule update

-4. Build excalibur (takes a while the first time).
+5. Build excalibur (takes a while the first time).
 This only needs to be re run if core excalibur changes.

         npm run build:excalibur

+6. Build the project

+        npm run build

-5. Run the game locally with parcel
+7. Run the game locally with parcel

         npm start